yannchristinat/oncoscanR/README.md

     "HRD": "Negative, nLST=12",
     "TDplus": 22,
     "avgCN": "2.43"
-  },
-  "gender": "F",
-  "file": "H19001012_gene_list_full_location.txt"
   }
+  "file": "path/to/original_ChAS_file.txt"
+}
 ```

-Please read the manual for a description of all available R functions.
+Please read the vignette for more details and the manual for a description of all available R functions.

 ## References
 1. "Homologous Recombination Deficiency (HRD) Score Predicts Response to Platinum-Containing Neoadjuvant Chemotherapy